joone/fosscomics/content/about.md

 If you find any errors or have suggestions, please leave a comment on the comic or submit a pull request on [GitHub](https://github.com/joone/fosscomics).

+Your support would help maintain the domain name, upgrade my iPad with pencil, and purchase reference books.
+You can sponsor this comic work here:  https://github.com/sponsors/joone

 Thank you!